sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 ---

-###  Question 71: What is object destructuring in JavaScript?
+###  71: What is object destructuring in JavaScript?

 **Answer:**
 *  **Object destructuring** extracts properties from objects into individual variables